sagemath/trac_to_gh/Issue 9050.md

 # Issue 9050: libntl.dll should be libntl.dll.a on Cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9050

 Original creator: mhansen